dgaydukov/cert-ocpjp11/files/LowLatency.md

         * survivor memory space 1
         * survivor memory space 2
     * OldGen - old generation - contains old objects that survived after several rounds of `minor GC`.
 When OldGen is full, `major GC` is run to clean up - this take longer time
-* non-heap - contains PermGen (Permanent Generation - called MetaSpace since java8)
+* non-heap - contains PermGen (Permanent Generation replaced with MetaSpace since java8 by [JEP-122](https://openjdk.org/jeps/122))
     * stores fields & methods names, code for methods, constants
+    * static variables - only variables, not objects itself (if static variable store object, this object would reside in the heap, and only reference value would be stored in PermGen)
     * size can be set with ` -XX:PermSize` & `-XX:MaxPermSize`
 * cache - stored compiled code
 * stack - unique per thread, stored local variables and code execution